97 Cooking Trivia Questions (Ranked from Easiest to Hardest)

 20. Each year aspirational grillers come to Kansas City for the American Royal World Series of what backyard cooking technique?

-Answer: Barbeque
+Answer: Barbecue

 21. One unlucky chef served undercooked leeks to Harvard alum Natalie Portman and Tom Colicchio during a very vegetarian Elimination Challenge of what knife-packing Bravo cooking competition?